 Additionally, any aid not disbursed yet may need to be revised based on your updated enrollment level.
 For example, federal student loans cannot disburse if you drop to less than half-time, even after the census.

 Dropping or withdrawing from courses after the census date can also impact future term eligibility based on the Satisfactory Academic Progress (SAP) policy.
 These will lower your SAP pace of completion.

-If a student is enrolled in sessions that do not span the entire 11 week term (modules) there are special rules that apply.
+If a student is enrolled in courses that do not span the entire 11-week term (modules), there are special rules that apply.
 You are paid federal financial aid based on all of the modules (entire payment period) you are registered for at the time of disbursement.
-If you do not complete all of those modules a return of federal funds may be required.
+If you do not complete all of those modules, a return of federal funds may be required.

 Be sure to monitor your OSU student email carefully.
 If you drop, withdraw from, or do not fully complete your current modules, you will be considered withdrawn from the term even if you are still enrolled in a future modules.
 In this case you may be emailed a request to complete a survey verifying your intent to participate in future modules.
 If you do not complete this survey, a return of federal aid may be required.
-See our Withdrawal Page under “Additional Rules for Short Sessions” for more detailed information on how drops, withdrawals, and non-completion can impact your aid.
+See our Withdrawal page under “How is the return of federal aid calculation different for short sessions/modules?” for more detailed information on how drops, withdrawals, and non-completion can impact your aid.